Baton Rouge judge should be removed for misrepresenting her military service, state agency says

 The special counsel's brief said Foxworth-Roberts provided "misleading, incomplete, and false information" to investigators.
 She ignored requests and subpoenas from her military records, which investigators later got from the Army, the brief said.

-Foxworth-Roberts "lied in her sworn statement to the OSC, claiming he attained the rank of Captain while serving in the Army" the brief said.
+Foxworth-Roberts "lied in her sworn statement to the OSC, claiming she attained the rank of Captain while serving in the Army" the brief said.

 Not only was she never a captain, the brief said, but she also "failed to achieve the rank of Captain twice, requiring her separation from the U.S. Army Reserves at the rank of First Lieutenant."